Particle-based Instance-aware Semantic Occupancy Mapping in Dynamic Environments: Additional Results

 \section{Additional Results}

 This section presents the performance of our map in the semantic mapping task on the KITTI-360 dataset \cite{liao2022kitti}.
 The task evaluates global static semantic mapping performance across four test sequences using metrics such as accuracy (Acc.), completeness (Comp.), F1 score (F1), and mIoU over classes.
 To generate the global map, we assume all objects are static and accumulate the voxels from our map into a global map.
 Localization data is obtained from ORB-SLAM2 \cite{mur2017orb}, and the segmentation model used is CMNext \cite{zhang2023delivering}, with pretrained weights on KITTI-360.
 Depth images are generated using SGM \cite{hernandez2016embedded}, without applying any filters.
 The benchmark results are summarized in Table \ref{Table: kitti360}.
 Our map achieves the best performance in terms of mIoU, outperforming the second-best map by 5.11.
+Fig. \ref{Fig: kitti360} illustrates the result of our map on the Test Sequence 03.

 We further conducted an ablation study by comparing the results of using our map with directly accumulating semantic points acquired using ORB-SLAM2, CMNext, and SGM, in the first global map of Sequence 0.
 Our map significantly improves accuracy from 29.6 to 72.8 and the F1 score from 44.9 to 76.5, demonstrating its denoising capability.